-LINDA WERTHEIMER, host:
+LINDA WERTHEIMER, Host:

 It was also an eventful summer in Turkey.
 The country's security forces and Kurdish rebels, known as the PKK, clashed repeatedly, ending a period of calm.
 In a fight that has dragged on for many years, Turks are not sure which direction the conflict is likely to take next.
 NPR's Peter Kenyon reports from Istanbul.

 PETER KENYON: Unidentified Man: Last month, the conflict spilled out of the southeast when a group calling itself the Kurdish Freedom Hawks killed six people in a bomb attack in Istanbul on a bus carrying military personnel and their families.

-Unidentified Woman #2: The Turkish military, which has lost nearly 50 soldiers in the past two months, has stepped up airstrikes on northern Iraq, where Kurdish fighters have some bases.
+KENYON: The Turkish military, which has lost nearly 50 soldiers in the past two months, has stepped up airstrikes on northern Iraq, where Kurdish fighters have some bases.
 In mid-June...

 KENYON: Similar concerns may be prompting Turkish officials and Kurdish political leaders to consider ways to recapture last year's positive momentum.
 A ceasefire for the Holy Month of Ramadan has Professor Emrullah Uslu at Istanbul's Yeditepe University hopeful that cooler heads can find a way to at least keep the truce going past the mid-September end of Ramadan.